-Amazon announced its second quarter earnings on Thursday, beating analyst expectations by posting its largest profit ever.
-The Seattle-based e-commerce behemoth reported total sales of $52.9 billion for the three months ending June 30, up from $35.71 billion in Q2 2017.
-Net profit grew more than tenfold from $197 million in Q2 2017 to $2.5 billion this year.
+Amazon announced its first quarter earnings on Thursday, beating analyst expectations by posting its fourth consecutive record profit.
+The Seattle-based e-commerce behemoth reported total sales of $59.7 billion for the three months ending March 31, up from $51.0 billion in Q1 2018.
+Net profit more than doubled from $1.6 billion in Q1 2018 to $3.6 billion this year.

 .
-Considering that the company's profit just soared to an all-time high, it seems like even Jeff Bezos is running out of ideas to reinvest all of the money flowing in.
+Considering that the company's profit just soared to an all-time high for the fourth quarter in a row, it seems like even Jeff Bezos is running out of ideas to reinvest all of the money flowing in.